gerasimosmichalitsianos/pansharpen_python/README.md

-          (2) a 3 or 4 band multispectral Geotiff image created using FIHS pan-sharpening (3) a 3 or 4 band multispectral Geotiff image created using Wavlet pan-sharpening (4) a 3 or 4 band multispectral Geotiff image created using PCA pan-sharpening These outputs should be in the same directory as the input files passed-in via command-line.
+          (2) a 3 or 4 band multispectral Geotiff image created using FIHS pan-sharpening (3) a 3 or 4 band multispectral Geotiff image created using Wavlet pan-sharpening (4) a 3 or 4 band multispectral Geotiff image created using PCA pan-sharpening

+          NOTE: These outputs should be in the same directory as the input files passed-in via command-line.

       AUTHOR:
         Gerasimos A. Michalitsianos
         gerasimosmichalitsianos@gmail.com
-        February 2019
+        June 2019

 ###### Sample Outputs